“There is nothing better than a friend unless it is a friend with chocolate.” – Charles Dickens

 Fun facts aside, here is some really interesting information about chocolate and its production.
 Your children would love to know about it.

-- Cacao trees can grow as old as 200 years, but they produce marketable kind of cocoa beans only for first 25 years of their life.
+- Cacao trees can grow as old as 200 years, but they produce marketable kinds of cocoa beans only for the first 25 years of their life.
 In one year, a cacao tree produces around 2,000 pods.

-- After the farmers pick the means from the tree, they ferment and dry them.
+- After the farmers pick the beans from the tree, they ferment and dry them.
 The process may take up to several weeks.
-After the seeds turn completely dry, the seed reaches to the factory site where the manufacturers prepare chocolate through the specific recipe.
+After the seeds turn completely dry, the seed reaches the factory site where the manufacturers prepare chocolate through the specific recipe.

 - The entire process of manufacturing a chocolate candy or bar may take almost a week.

-- Chocolate plant grows abundantly in Central and South America, but for commercial needs manufacturers also grow the trees throughout the tropical region.
+- Chocolate plants grow abundantly in Central and South America, but for commercial needs manufacturers also grow the trees throughout the tropical region.

-- The pods mature slowly throughout the different time of the year.
-In case the pod appears sticky and whitish, the seeds are very bitter in taste.
+- The pods mature slowly throughout the different times of the year.
+If the pod appears sticky and whitish, the seeds are very bitter in taste.

-- Ivory Coast produces 40% of the world’s cocoa supply.
+- Ivory Coast produces 40% of the world’s cocoa (cacao?) supply.

-- Around 400 cocoa beans are used to make one bar or chocolate.
+- Around 400 cacao beans are used to make one bar of chocolate.

-Harvesting cocoa is an ardent task and labor intensive.
-Fair trade practices are implemented to help cocoa farmers around the world get a better price for their product and make cocoa farming sustainable.
-Global brands like Cadbury, M&S, Divine Chocolate, RAWR, Sainsbury’s, Waitrose and Zotter chocolate are a few that encourage Fair trade chocolate production.
+Harvesting cacao is an ardent task and labor-intensive.
+Fair Trade practices are implemented to help cocoa farmers around the world get a better price for their product and make cocoa farming sustainable.
+Global brands like Cadbury, M&S, Divine Chocolate, RAWR, Sainsbury’s, Waitrose and Zotter chocolate are a few that encourage Fair Trade chocolate production.

 Types Of Chocolate

-- Technically, white chocolate is not chocolate as it does not contain chocolate liqueur, but it may contain at least 20% chocolate along with large amounts of milk solids and sugar.
+- Technically, white chocolate is not chocolate as it does not contain cocoa, but it contains milk solids and sugar.

 - Cacao powder is the powder of the cacao beans, minus the shell.
-It is used to make chocolate milk or hot cocoa drink.
+It is used to make chocolate milk or hot cocoa drinks.
 It contains around 20% of fat from cacao butter.